-The 7-11 as a metaphor of everything that goes wrong in the world—an image used by Pichest Boonthumme, the already legendary “chain smoking Thai Massage master” from Hang Dong, Chiang Mai.
+The 7-11 as a metaphor of everything that goes wrong in the world is an image often used by Pichest Boonthumme, the already legendary “chain smoking Thai Massage master” from Hang Dong, Chiang Mai.

-You see, they’re everywhere, most of them are open 24-hours (not just from 7am to 11pm), they’re all basically the same (meaning you know what to expect), they’re cheap, and you can get about anything you really need (that is—especially when you’re a so-called Farang [i.e. Westerner]).
+You see, they’re everywhere, most of them are open 24-hours (not just from 7am to 11pm), they’re all basically the same (meaning you know what to expect), they’re cheap, and you can get about anything you really need (that is, especially when you’re a so-called Farang, which means Westerner, by the way).